DreamSpoon/KidRidicarus/README.md

 * Graphics

-  * Use sprites from Spriters Resource, NESMAPS.COM
+  * Find sprites and tilesets at Spriters Resource, NESMAPS.COM

+  * For Sprites (e.g. the mario sprite)

-  * Process sprite images with GIMP (and Sprite Gutter Add/Remove tool)
+    * Process sprite images with GIMP (if necessary)

     * Pack sprite images with TexturePacker

+  * For Tilesets (e.g. the background scenery in level 1-1)

+    * Process tile images with GIMP (if necessary)

+    * The images will be used in a tileset via TilEd so use the GIMP Gutter Add tool to add gutter to the tile images (if you don't add gutter to your tile images then you may see flickering black lines when running a map)

 * Audio

-  * Use sounds from The Sounds Resource, and music from the Video Game Music Preservation Foundation
+  * Find sounds at The Sounds Resource, and music at the Video Game Music Preservation Foundation

   * Use Audacity for modifying/converting audio